dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Additionally, the hook can be used to modify metadata of the local cluster member.

 ## HTTP Client Behavior
 .NEXT uses [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) for communication between cluster nodes.
-In .NET Standard, the only available HTTP handler is [HttpClientHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclienthandler).
-It has inconsistent behavior on different platforms because relies on _libcurl_.
+The client itself delegates all operations to [HttpMessageHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler).
+It's not recommended to use [HttpClientHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclienthandler) because it has inconsistent behavior on different platforms because relies on _libcurl_.
 Raft implementation uses `Timeout` property of `HttpClient` to establish request timeout.
 It is always defined as `upperElectionTimeout` by .NEXT infrastructure.
 To demonstrate inconsistent behavior let's introduce three cluster nodes: _A_, _B_ and _C_. _A_ and _B_ have been started except _C_:
 * On Windows the leader will not be elected even though the majority is present - 2 of 3 nodes are available.
 This is happening because Connection Timeout is equal to Response Timeout, which is equal to `upperElectionTimeout`.
 * On Linux everything is fine because Connection Timeout less than Response Timeout

-It is not possible to specify these timeouts separately for `HttpClientHandler` as well as use [SocketsHttpHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.socketshttphandler) directly in library code because this class doesn't exist in .NET Standard.
-However, solution exists and presented by [IHttpMessageHandlerFactory](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.ihttpmessagehandlerfactory).
-You can implement this interface manually and register its implementation as singleton. .NEXT tries to use this interface if it is registered as a factory of [HttpMessageInvoker](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessageinvoker).
+By default, Raft implementation uses [SocketsHttpHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.socketshttphandler).
+However, the handler can be overridden using [IHttpMessageHandlerFactory](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.ihttpmessagehandlerfactory).
+You can implement this interface manually and register its implementation as singleton. .NEXT tries to use this interface if it is registered as a factory of custom [HttpMessageHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler).
 The following example demonstrates how to implement this interface and create platform-independent version of message invoker:

 ```csharp
 using System;